dburkes/suid/README.markdown

 * You can seed the random number generator if you want with `srand`, but ruby does that automatically when it starts up, so, unless you purposefully want to create duplicate SUIDs, don't bother.

+## License

+SUID is released under the MIT License